miyanokomiya/homepage/content/post/2024-02-05-clip-out-a-shape.md

 ## SVG

-It's almost same as HTMLCanvas though, we need a little bit attention to `<path>` element.
+It's almost same as HTML Canvas though, we need a little bit attention to `<path>` element.
 We have to make one `<path>` element to represent both the wrapper path and the inner path.

 ```svg
 <clipPath id="clip-id">